10 Best Full Body Workouts for Beginners to Build Strength in 2026

 - Rest: 30 seconds between sets

-- Form Cue: Keep your body in a straight line from head to heels, and engage your core.
+- Form Cue: Keep your elbows under your shoulders and engage your core.

 - Modification: Drop to your knees for an easier version.